About the course

 The allocation of graduate supervision for this course is the responsibility of the Department for Continuing Education and this role will usually be performed by the Course Director.

 It is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-A supervisor is often found outside the Department for Continuing Education.

 Changes to this course and your supervision